Vishal-Padia/AutoFT/README.md

 # Things I think which are difficult:

 The most difficult part would be to figure out the hyperparameters for different tasks.
 But I think I can manage that by looking at the resources available online.
 Also finetuning LLMs require GPUs, so I need to figure out if I can just have a toggle button for the user to choose between CPU and GPU.
 If the user chooses either one of them then I need check if I can pass it in the code with device argument.

+02-01-2025
+I want to add different types of finetuining methods in this tool.
+But I don't know how all of those work.
+So I think first I'll need to understand the working of all those methods and then I can implement them in this tool.
+I think I should start with supervised finetuning as that is the most common one.
+Then I can move on to other methods like few shot learning, transfer learning, etc. I think I should also add a sidebar in the gradio interface where the user can choose between different types of finetuning methods and then in that it will different types of tasks.